gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 },
 ```

-To add bid to the current auction send the following message:
+To add a bid to the current auction send the following message:
 ```rust
 /// Adds a bid to an ongoing auction.
 ///